Linear filtering with fractional noises: large time and small noise asymptotics: Preliminaries

 Finding all such functions satisfying the particular growth estimates, mentioned in \eqref{iv}, is known as the Hilbert boundary value problem.
 In our case, all its solutions can be expressed in terms of auxiliary integral equations of the general form

-where $A_{\eps,T}$ is an integral operator with an explicit kernel and $f(\cdot)$ is either a certain specific function or a finite degree polynomial.
-The functions $\Phi_0(z)$ and $\Phi_1(z)$ can be expressed in terms of the solutions to these equations and several unknown constants.
+where $A_{\eps,T}$ is an integral operator with an explicit kernel, and $f(\cdot)$ is either a specific function or a finite degree polynomial.

+The functions $\Phi_0(z)$ and $\Phi_1(z)$ can be expressed in terms of solutions to these equations and several unknown constants.
+The number of these constants is determined by the configuration of zeros of $\Lambda(z)$ as mentioned in \eqref{ii}.
+Substitution of the expressions for $\Phi_0(z)$ and $\Phi_1(z)$ into \eqref{gTz_expr} yields an expression for the Laplace transform $\widehat g(z)$, which is therefore determined by solutions to \eqref{pjt} and the constants.
+The solution to \eqref{maineq} can then be found by inverting the Laplace transform.
+Consequently, the filtering error, determined by the functional \eqref{PTfun}, can also be expressed in terms of solutions to equations \eqref{pjt}.

-Plugging these expressions into \eqref{gTz_expr} recovers the Laplace transform $\widehat g(z)$, specified up to these unknown constants, whose precise number is determined by the configuration of zeros of $\Lambda(z)$ as mentioned in \eqref{ii}.
-For example, when $\alpha_1>\alpha_2$ there are no zeros and, as it turns out, the only unknown in this case is $\psi(0)$.
+For example, when $\alpha_1>\alpha_2$, there are no zeros, and as it turns out, the only unknown constant in this case is $\psi(0)$ from \eqref{gTz_expr}.
 It can be found using the a priori condition